fractaslabs/silverstripe-elemental-stylings/README.md

 - **StylingWidth** - changes a width of a Block _(example uses Bootstrap Grid syntax)_

 The module provides basic markup for each of the stylings but you have an option to edit and/or replace those predefined styles.

-For a more detailed overview of using this module, please see [the user help documentation](docs/en/index.md).

 ## Requirements